-• ij ordblook Session locale
+• Tools Session locale

-This locale is associated with your ij or dblook session.
-This locale determines the localized display format for numbers, dates, times, and timestamps.
+This locale is associated with your session, when using Derby tools such as ij or dblook.
+This locale determines the language of messages, as well as the localized display format for numbers, dates, times, and timestamps.
+You can use the derby.ui.locale property to specify the session locale that should be used.